vals/umis/README.md

 # umis

+**Note: This tool works on heuristic counting.
+For more principled UMI quantification, see [Kallisto](https://github.com/pachterlab/kallisto).**
+Some scripts of `umis` might still be useful for pre-processing and investigating UMI data.
+In particular the regex based UMI extraction.

 **umis** provides tools for estimating expression in RNA-Seq data which performs sequencing of end tags of trancsript, and incorporate molecular tags to correct for amplification bias.